 It will load a sidebar on the right side giving you a lot of support to create your function and discover all the capabilities.

 For advanced users, ImportFromWeb lets you manipulate the content with regular expressions. it’s especially useful to clean up text, replace commas in numbers or remove unwanted characters

 (required) Specify the URL(s) that you want to get results from.
-A single URL can be placed directly in the formula, or referenced one or more cells.
+A single URL can be placed directly in the formula or use a reference to one cell or a range of cells.